quantfall/ThreatWindsPythonSDK/README.md

 ### Function sent_entities

-_To request entity definitions, you need to call the following function.
-If the request is correct, the first value received **response** will be a list of entity definitions:_
+_For new entities, you need to call the following function.
+If the request is correct, the first value received **response** will be message acknowledged:_

 ```
 response, code = pythreatwinds_sdk.sent_entities(new_entities)